kaikayy/Tomb-of-Anrufbeantworter/NPCs/Ekene-Afa.md

-Trade Princess of the Arena?
+Trade Princess of the Arena & Weapons
+- Deals in weapons, shields, traveling gear, rain catchers, saddles, wagons, and canoes